KeyWorksRW/ttBld/README.md

 - [wxWidgets](https://www.wxwidgets.org/) -- The debug build requires the DLL versions, the release build links to static libraries

 Before building, you will need to start one of the Visual Studio command shells, preferably one that builds 64-bit targets.
-From within that shell, you can use the following commands to build the library:
+From within that shell, you can use the following commands to build the executable:

 	cd src
 	nmake

-By default, this will build a 64-bit release version of the `ttLibwx.lib` library followed by a 64-bit version of `ttBld.exe`.
+By default, this will build a 64-bit release version `ttBld.exe`.

-Once you have built `ttLib.exe` or you have downloaded a binary release version, you can use **ttBld** to generate ninja scripts for compiling with `clang-cl`.
+Once you have built `ttBld.exe` or you have downloaded a binary release version, you can use **ttBld** to generate ninja scripts for compiling with `clang-cl`.
 If you have MINGW installed and both MINGW and the **clang-cl** compiler are in your `$PATH`, you can use the following commands to build:

 	cd src
 	mingw32-make